 As can be seen, in normal operation the AC battery system is in parallel with the house's power bus and the power grid.
 When "charging" from the solar, the system simply monitors the output power of the PV system and adjusts its charge rate to match.
 In the "Self-Powered" mode (described below) when there is a grid connection it will charge/discharge at a rate that precisely matches the house's usage, effectively zeroing-out the power going to/from the grid when charging the battery, or export excess power to the grid once the battery has been charged in the same way as a typical "net meter" installation.

 If there is sufficient power budget (e.g. enough battery storage to last until the next day's sun and there is enough PV capacity to run the house and recharge the battery) it is possible to run "off grid" entirely - theoretically, indefinitely.
-The downside of doing this is that if you have a "Net Metering" arrangement, the "excess" power that would normally be exported back to the grid would simply be lost and no credit would be available for it.
+The downside of running in an "island" mode is that if you have a "Net Metering" arrangement, the "excess" power that would normally be exported back to the grid would simply be lost and no credit would be available for it: Since there's really no down-side to having a system that disconnects the power grid during a failure, anyway, why not get credit for "excess" power?

-Does the Tesla Powerwall 2 cause radio frequency interference:
+So, does the Tesla Powerwall 2 cause radio frequency interference?

 Yes and no.